iStivi/QRCode_engraver/README.md

 ####Usage:

-enter a string to be encoded in the string "qrstring" of qr_generator.py and a .svg vector file of the qr code will be created.
+enter a string to be encoded in the string "qrstring" of qr_generator.py

+script will generate sample png image and g-code for enraving with Mach3

+g-code script generation only does cutting of qr code so far.